hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/test-network/setup-packages.md

     DRIVER_TLS_CERT_PATH=
     DRIVER_TLS_KEY_PATH=
     ```
-    Otherwise, if you wish to start the driver with TLS enabled, set the following parameter values (replace `<PATH-TO-WEAVER>` with the absolute path of the `weaver-dlt-interoperability` clone folder):
+    Otherwise, if you wish to start the driver with TLS enabled, set the following parameter values (replace `<PATH-TO-WEAVER>` with the absolute path of the `weaver` folder within your Cacti repository clone):
     ```
     RELAY_TLS=true
     RELAY_TLSCA_CERT_PATH=<PATH-TO-WEAVER>/core/relay/credentials/fabric_ca_cert.pem